 Does your SMS define a process for continual improvement?
 Yes No Does the process for continual improvement define who is responsible to assess the effectiveness of the system?
 Yes No Does the organization's top management, at planned intervals, review the SMS to ensure its continuing suitability, adequacy and effectiveness?
-Yes No Annually Safety Promotion Does your SMS include a mechanism through which lessons learned from safety event investigations and other safety-related activities are made available to all affected staff and stakeholders?
+Yes No Safety Promotion Does your SMS include a mechanism through which lessons learned from safety event investigations and other safety-related activities are made available to all affected staff and stakeholders?
 Yes No Does your SMS describe the minimum safety promotion applications acceptable to the company?
 (The complexity of the company's organisation and facility will determine what types of safety communications are required.)
-Yes No As per regulations as a minimum
+Yes No

+Planning - All Operations 3

+Title IAGSA Recommendation Compliance Level Explanation of Compliance

+Survey Planning The following is a list of IAGSA Recommended Practices which all members should take into account when planning airborne survey operations regardless of type of survey or terrain.

+Prior to commencing a survey, do you conduct a detailed IAGSA risk assessment which identifies the safe ⊠ Always

+survey height?
+Sometimes Never

-Planning - All Operations 3 Title IAGSA Recommendation Compliance Level Explanation of Compliance Survey Planning The following is a list of IAGSA Recommended Practices which all members should take into account who planning airborne survey operations regardless of type of survey or terrain.
-Prior to commencing a survey, do you conduct a detailed IAGSA risk assessment which identifies the safe survey height?
-Sometimes ☐ Never Prior to conducting a survey do you establish a crew rotation schedule which considers factors such as remoteness of site, severity of climate, quality of accommodation, food and personal considerations?
-Sometimes ☐ Never Do you have a minimum temperature limit for cold weather operations?
-As per POH Sometimes ☐ Never □ N/A
+Prior to conducting a survey do you I NOVOI

+Prior to conducting a survey do you establish a crew rotation schedule which considers factors such as remoteness of site, severity of climate, quality of accommodation, food and personal considerations? ⊠ Always

+☐ Sometimes ☐ Never

+De veu heve e minimum temperature

+Do you have a minimum temperature limit for cold weather operations? ⊠ Always

+Sometimes

+│

+∐ N/A

-Do you limit the use of aircraft heaters or air-conditioning in the interest of "clean" data? ☐ Always☐ Sometimes☑ Never Heaters are used when necessary.
-Survey aircraft not fitted with air conditioners Do you require the use of oxygen for all aircrew for survey flights or portions thereof conducted above 10,000 feet ASL? ☑ Always☐ Sometimes☐ Never Are aircrew members required to wear long trousers or a flight suit, closed shoes, have gloves available and clothing appropriate for the environmental conditions? ✓ Always☐ Sometimes☐ Never For fixed wing surveys, is a risk assessment conducted to determine whether or not helmets should be worn by the flight crew members?
-Always Sometimes Never N/A
+Do you limit the use of aircraft heaters or air-conditioning in the interest of "clean" data? ☐ Always☐ Sometimes☑ Never Do you require the use of oxygen for all aircrew for survey flights or portions thereof conducted above 10,000 feet ASL? ✓ Always☐ Sometimes☐ Never Are aircrew members required to wear long trousers or a flight suit, closed shoes, have gloves available and clothing appropriate for the environmental conditions? ✓ Always☐ Sometimes☐ Never For fixed wing surveys, is a risk assessment conducted to determine whether or not helmets should be worn by the flight crew members? ☐ Always☐ Sometimes☐ Never☑ N/A Due to our ac type (DC-3T) and after a risk assessment by ALCI and the Chf Pilot our crew do not wear helmets on any survey.
+NOD completed

-For helicopter surveys, are the flight crew members required to wear a flight helmet? ✓ Always☐ Sometimes☐ Never Are flight crew members paid or given an incentive based upon hours or kilometers flown? ☐ Always☐ Sometimes☑ Never Emergency Response Planning Do you develop project specific emergency response plans for each project? ✓ Always☐ Sometimes☐ Never Does your company have an overall crisis management plan?
-Flight Following Do you operate a satellite tracking system on all aircraft? ✓ Always☐ Sometimes☐ Never Spidertracks
+For helicopter surveys, are the flight crew members required to wear a flight helmet? ☐ Always☐ Sometimes☐ Never NA Are flight crew members paid or given an incentive based upon hours or kilometers flown? ☐ Always☐ Sometimes☑ Never Emergency Response Planning Do you develop project specific emergency response plans for each project? ✓ Always☐ Sometimes☐ Never Does your company have an overall crisis management plan? ☐ Yes ⊠ No Flight Following Do you operate a satellite tracking system on all aircraft? ✓ Always☐ Sometimes☐ Never

-Is the position reporting frequency of the tracking system set to 2 minute intervals as a minimum?
-Single Pilot Only Surveys Do you conduct single Pilot Only Surveys (no equipment operator)? ☐ Always☑ Sometimes☐ Never Mostly If so, does the Pilot have equipment operation duties in addition to those normally associated with flying the aircraft? ☐ Always☑ Sometimes☐ Never☐ N/A Our data acquisition and navigation system does require some minor input from the pilot which are in addition to the normal flying duties.
-Procedures are noted in Operations Manual Are additional risks associated with single pilot only operations detailed in the risk assessment?
+Is the position reporting frequency of the tracking system set to 2 minute intervals as a minimum? ⊠ Yes □ No Single Pilot Only Surveys Do you conduct single Pilot Only Surveys (no equipment operator)? ☐ Always☐ Sometimes☑ Never If so, does the Pilot have equipment operation duties in addition to those normally associated with flying the aircraft? ☐ Always☐ Sometimes☐ Never☑ N/A Are additional risks associated with single pilot only operations detailed in the risk assessment? ☐ Always☐ Sometimes☐ Never☑ N/A